w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 **Isolation Forest** [@liu2008isolation] is an algorithm for data anomaly detection using binary trees

-- Because anomalies are few and different from other data, they can be isolated using few partitions.
+- Because anomalies are few and different from other data, they can be isolated using a few partitions.
 - Unlike decision tree algorithms, it uses only path length to output an anomaly score.

 :::: {.columns}